 Inspired by his father’s cousins, pioneers of southern aviation, he took up flying.
 During World War II, he served as a civilian flight instructor for the United States Navy at the University of Georgia.
 He and his wife later moved to Marietta, Ga., where Mr. Walker was a production test pilot for the B-29 bomber.

 In October 1945, the Walkers moved to Clearwater at the invitation of the late Robert J. Word, who had been a flight instructor in Georgia.
 They went into business together, renting and selling airplanes and giving flying lessons.
 When the government discontinued underwriting the cost of teaching war veterans how to fly, the company was converted and they began constructing window frames out of aluminum.

 The business was renamed Metal Industries, now known as J. T. Walker Industries.

 In the 60s, James Walker purchased a plot of land in Brooksville and began raising Charolais cattle, which he later converted into a commercial nursery years later.
-In the early-70s, he constructed a massive 3-story tree house on the property for his grandchildren, and included bedrooms, bathrooms and even a kitchen.
+In the mid-80s, he constructed a massive 3-story tree house on the property for his grandchildren, and included bedrooms, bathrooms and even a kitchen.